 What You Will Learn:

-- All curriculum and rank requirements from White to Black Belt – White, Yellow, Green, Green Stripe, Blue, Blue Stripe, Brown, Brown Stripe, and Red Belt Levels.
+- All curriculum and rank requirements from White to Black Belt – White, Yellow, Orange, Green, Blue, Purple, 3rd Kyu Brown, 2nd Kyu Brown, 1st Kyu Brown, and Black Belt.
 All traditional requirements are well instructed, with multiple angles, and an easy to use set of menus and indexes.

-- Over 80 Techniques – At each belt level, you will learn the stances (dachi), hand (zuki), blocking (uke), and kicking (geri) techniques.
+- Over 100 Techniques – At each belt level, you will learn the stances (tachikata), hand (zuki), blocking (uke), and kicking (geri) techniques.

 - Kumite/Self Defense – Progress from basic to black belt level one step self defense; to build up reactions and understand sparring dynamics.
 Includes a set of realistic self defense scenarios.

-- Protocol – regarding execution of kumite, katas, stances, and other unique facts of shotokan karate.
+- Protocol – Regarding execution of kumite, katas, stances, and other unique factets of shotokan karate.

 Complete Shotokan Karate follows the tradition of ranking with colored belts to display a student’s progress.
 Rank is used in karate to indicate experience, expertise, and to a lesser degree, seniority.
 Like most Shotokan schools, we use the kyū / dan system with a few modified belt colors, due to our unique Korean influence within our lineage.
 Traditionally kyu belts are denoted with colors that become darker as a student approaches shodan (1st dan).
 Our students do not purely train for belts and certificates, but these are useful as markers of progress, and create a physical and tangible goal to work after.
 The achievement of black belt (shodan/1st dan) is not so much about an ego-boost or displaying supremacy, but a personal memento to years of hard work, self-improvement, and meaningful wisdom gained.